luckyhlin/personal-site/README.md

 ## Personal Site (WIP)

-The site is built with Next.js and based upon Notion as the CMS.
+The site is built upon Next.js and based upon Notion as the CMS.

 Here are the supported blocks so far: